The Selecter: History

-In 1977, Neol Davies and John Bradbury (who later became a member of the Specials), with the trombone player Barry Jones, recorded a track in a recording session in 1977–78 that resulted in "Kingston Affair".
-The band then became "The Selecter".
-Their debut single, also called "The Selecter", was the b-side of the Special AKA's hit single "Gangsters", the first 2 Tone Records single.
-It was released in March 1979, reaching 6 in the UK Charts.
+In 1977, Neol Davies and John Bradbury (who later became a member of the Specials), with the trombone player Barry Jones, recorded a track in a recording session in 1977–78 that resulted in "Kingston Affair", which was produced by Coventry producer Roger Lomas.
+It was initially credited to 'The Selecters' and although the record was touted around the industry, there were no takers and it remained on the shelf until 1979, when it was released as "The Selecter" as a double a-side with the Special AKA's recording "Gangsters", the first 2 Tone Records single.
+It was released in March 1979, reaching No. 6 in the UK Singles Chart.
 The track was written by Davies and Bradbury.

-Guitarist Davies added long time friends Desmond Brown, who played Hammond organ, and Charley Anderson on bass guitar.
-With Compton Amanor on guitar, the vocals of Arthur 'Gaps' Hendrickson and Charley 'Aitch' Bembridge on drums the seven piece line-up for the original band was completed when Pauline Black was spotted by Davies.
+After the success of the single, Davies put a band together to capitalise on the success of the single.
+He had recently been playing in Transposed Men with keyboard player Desmond Brown and Brown joined the band, along with bass player Charley Anderson, guitarist Compton Amanor, drummer Aitch Bembridge and vocalist Gaps Hendrickson.
+All the musicians had played on the local scene in Coventry for a number of years with bands such as The Ray King Soul Band, Hard Top 22 and others.
+The seven piece line-up for the original band was completed when Pauline Black was spotted by Davies.
 Davies offered Pauline an audition with the Selecter – she joined along with other members in July 1979.

 The new band released the singles "On My Radio", "Three Minute Hero" and "Missing Words", written by Davies.
 The Selecter's debut studio album, Too Much Pressure, was recorded at the end of 1979 and beginning of the new year, and was released in February 1980 by 2 Tone Records and Chrysalis Records.
 Anderson and Brown left the Selecter in 1980 to form the People.
 Their replacements were James Mackie and Adam Williams.
-Their second studio album, Celebrate the Bullet was released in February 1981 and the title track has a music video that aired on MTV's first day of broadcast, before Black left the band to pursue a solo career.
+Their second studio album, Celebrate the Bullet was released in February 1981 and the title track had a music video that aired on MTV's first day of broadcast, before Black left the band to pursue a solo career.
 A short time after, unsuccessfully having tried Stan Campbell as the singer, the rest of the members disbanded.
 The Selecter were featured in the 2 Tone film documentary and on the live compilation album Dance Craze (1981).